An eighth century AD Pictish symbol stone has been successfully recovered from an eroding bank in Orkney’s East Mainland.

-Nick Card, senior projects manager at ORCA (University of the Highlands and Islands Archaeology Institute), contacted Historic Environment Scotland, who realising the significance of the find offered funding support to investigate, remove and conserve the precious object.
+Nick Card, senior projects manager at ORCA contacted Historic Environment Scotland, who, realising the significance of the find, offered funding support to investigate, remove and conserve the symbol stone.

-The stone is now removed from the site and is scheduled for conservation and possible display at a future date.
+The stone has now been removed from the site and is scheduled for conservation work and possible display.
 The site may be re-evaluated with funding being sought for further work.